 My advice to those trying to help family or friends dealing with addiction is don’t enable them, instead be there for them.
 For example, help them seek out support groups.
 People need to understand addiction is an illness; it is a disease; have compassion.
 Addicts are not bad people trying to get good, we’re sick people trying to get well.
 If you know someone struggling with addiction, research it and educate yourself, we need education, prevention, and treatment to combat the opioid crisis.

 As a society, we need to work on getting rid of the stigma.
-This is why I’m sharing my opioid story, because I want people to know that recovery can be amazing.
+This is why I am sharing my story, because I want people to know that recovery can be amazing.
 I’m in recovery, and I’m a father, I’m a son, I’m a student, I’m a veteran and recovery is possible.
 I want people to know that if you’re out there and you’re struggling that you’re not alone.
 There is help out there for everyone.
 There is hope for everyone struggling with addiction.